 “Y-you’re one of them!”

 His stammering words made me realize my sharp ears were sticking out from my hair.
-I usually try to hide them and avoid direct eye contact.
-While this usually works, it seems that my hair has shifted from the way I had combed it.
+I usually try to hide them and avoid direct eye contact when I’m trying to be covert.
+While this usually works, it seems that my hair had shifted at some point from the way I had combed it earlier.

 “You’re a—I have gotta call them—”